hackclub/hackclub/workshops/chrome_extension/README.md

 })
 ```

 Our first line creates a handle to our `#notepad` element, which we will as an `eventSource` in the next block.
 Since we want to maximize convenience and minimize unnecessary UI, we'll attach our saving behavior to every keystroke.
-The `keyup` event fires every time a user lifts completes a keystroke, so thats where we'll add our save logic. `chrome.storage.sync` behaves like a simple key-value store, and manages all the device syncing behavior in the background.
+The `keyup` event fires every time a user lifts completes a keystroke, so that's where we'll add our save logic. `chrome.storage.sync` behaves like a simple key-value store, and manages all the device syncing behavior in the background.
 Retrieving a value from storage is equally simple, we just need to pass a key and callback.

 Now, our notebook is loaded whenever the extension is activated and saved on every `keyup` event.
 And that's it!
 The core of our extension is done!